 Ceremony Time and Location

 Veterans, members of the military, cadets and police officers march in the parade.
-Grandchildren and great grandchildren of veterans are also typically welcome to participate.
+Grandchildren and great grandchildren of veterans are also welcome to participate.

-Coquitlam Remembrance Day in 2022
+Coquitlam Remembrance Day

-There are other things to do in Coquitlam for Remembrance Day as well.
-In 2022 there was Poppy Painting Along Veteran’s Way, where you could stop by Blue Mountain Park on select days from November 3rd to 10th to paint a poppy as part of a community display.
+There is Poppy Painting along Veteran’s Way where you can stop by Blue Mountain Park from November 1st to 10th to paint a poppy as part of a community display.
+People can also write a message of remembrance and attach it to a tree with a yellow ribbon along Veteran’s Way.

 Other Information